rik-howard/rho-language/launchbury/ORIGINS.md

         | x
         | let x1 = e1, ..., xN = eN in e

 The process of normalisation can be specified in two stages.
-The first, which we write as `ê`, is simply α-conversion: a renaming of all the bound variables in `e` using completely fresh variables.
+The first, which we write as `ê`, is simply α-conversion: a renaming of all the bound variables in `e` using completely fresh variables [freshening].
 The second, which we write as `e*`, ensures that function arguments are always variables.
 It is defined as follows.
 [Regulation]

     (λx.e)* = λx.(e*)
     x*      = x